Adobe-Marketing-Cloud/experiencemanager-java-designimporter/README.md

-experiencemanager-java-designimporter
+Experience Manager SDK for Design Importer
 =====================================

 SDK for Adobe Experience Manager (Adobe CQ) to extend the Design Importer.

-It shows how to implement a TagHandler to map HTML elements to components during import.
+Implementation will be posted here once ready.